-It works best in people who are a normal weight and in areas where the skin is tight.
+It works best in people who are not overweight and in areas where the skin is firm and elastic.

 Liposuction carried out for cosmetic reasons is not normally available on the NHS.
-However, liposuction can sometimes be used by the NHS to treat certain health conditions, such as:
+However, it's sometimes used by the NHS to treat certain health conditions, such as:

 - lymphoedema – a long-term condition that causes swelling in the arms and legs

-- lipoedema – a condition where there is an abnormal build-up of fat in the legs, buttocks and thighs
+- lipoedema – a condition where there is an abnormal build-up of fat in the legs, bottom and thighs

-If you're thinking of having liposuction for cosmetic reasons, think very carefully before you go ahead.
+If you're considering having liposuction for cosmetic reasons, think very carefully before you go ahead.
 It can be expensive, the results cannot be guaranteed, and there are risks to consider.
-It's a good idea to tell your GP first.
-Be sure that cosmetic surgery is right for you.
+Speak to your GP about it.

 If you're looking in England, check the Care Quality Commission (CQC) website for treatment centres that can perform liposuction.